GA-Boston/Prework/part_2_-_internet_&_web_development_basics/html_&_css_15_hours.md

 - Add a border around a text block.
 - Give your page a background image or background color.

-###If you want more:
+###To learn more:

 - [General Assembly - Dash](https://dash.generalassemb.ly/) - You should have already completed projects 1 and 2 from your interview.
 Check out the other projects!
-- [Code School - CSS Cross Country](https://www.codeschool.com/courses/css-cross-country) - Dig in with some more advanced CSS concepts (only if you have a grasp of basic HTML and CSS).
+- [Code School - CSS Cross Country](https://www.codeschool.com/courses/css-cross-country) - Dig in with some more advanced CSS concepts (only try this if you have a solid grasp of basic HTML and CSS).